Gambino crime family: Domenico Cefalù and Frank Cali

 Ambrosio was said to have been the head of a very profitable loansharking and illegal gambling operation, including unlicensed gambling parlors, electronic gaming machines and internet sports betting.
 Prosecutors said that he and Rodolico attempted to obstruct the federal grand jury proceeding into their criminal activities by intimidating a loan shark victim into lying to law enforcement.

-Frank Cali was shot dead on March 13, 2019 outside his home on Staten Island by a lone gunman.
+Frank Cali was shot dead on March 13, 2019, outside his home on Staten Island by a lone gunman.
 Cali's murder was the first murder of a boss since the 1985 assassination of Paul Castellano.
 Three days later, 24-year-old Anthony Comello was arrested and charged with the murder.
-Authorities reportedly believe the crime was related to a personal dispute rather than any organized crime activity.
+Comello pleaded not guilty after initially confessing his guilt to the police, and was found mentally unfit for trial in June 2020.
+According to court documents obtained by the Staten Island Advance in January 2025, Comello eventually pleaded guilty to manslaughter and had been sentenced to an undisclosed correctional facility, with the length of his sentence also remaining undisclosed due to ongoing concerns about his safety.